lesomnus/xli/README.md

 # xli

-Build your CLI within context.
+Build your CLI like a middleware